- Which Visa will I need?

 Students from certain countries studying at Edge Hill for a programme of 6 months or more must be tested for Tuberculosis before they arrive.
 For more information and a list of the countries where you need a TB test to enter the UK please click here.

-You will be required to submit any academic qualifications which have been used to gain entry to Edge Hill University with your visa application, as listed on your CAS e.g. your Bachelor’s degree certificate.
+If your course is below degree level, then you will be required to submit any academic qualifications which have been used to gain entry to Edge Hill University with your visa application, as listed on your CAS.
 If you are unsure which qualification(s) you will need to submit please email firstname.lastname@example.org

 English Language requirements

-All applicants for the International Foundation Programme (REG level 3) are required to provide a Secure English Language Test (SELT) , these are the only UKV&I approved tests.
+All applicants for the International Foundation Programme (and for all below-degree-level courses) are required to provide a Secure English Language Test (SELT).
+These are the only UKVI approved tests.

-For all Undergraduate programme of higher (RQF level 6 or above) you may use any of the Edge Hill University accepted English Language Qualifications are the required level, available here
+For all Undergraduate and higher programmes (RQF level 6 or above) you may use any of the Edge Hill University accepted English Language Qualifications are the required level, available here

-If you are from a majority English speaking country or have a qualification that is the equivalent of a UK Bachelor’s degree from a majority English speaking county you may be exempt.
+If you are from a UKVI defined majority English speaking country or have a qualification that is the equivalent of a UK Bachelor’s degree from a majority English speaking county you may be exempt.

 Other qualifications can be considered by Edge Hill University on an individual basis along with your application if you have any question regarding this please contact us via the enquiry form.

-Tier 4 Credibility Interviews take place both within and outside the UK and form one part of the Visa application process.
-Therefore, it is likely that you will be sent an email asking you to attend an interview as part of the application process.
-Please ensure that you are checking your emails regularly (including your junk folder).
+Student Visa Credibility Interviews take place both within and outside the UK and form one part of the Visa application process.
+You will be sent an email asking you to attend an interview as part of the application process.
+Please ensure that you are checking your emails regularly (including your junk/spam folder).

 - During the interviews a member of the Home Office will ask you a series of questions about your course, where you want to study, and your reasons for studying in the UK.

 - Interviews are conducted in English and possibly by via video link.
-The report of your interview will be sent to either your Caseworker or the Entry Clearance Officer who will make a decision on your Tier 4 application.
+The report of your interview will be sent to either your Caseworker or the Entry Clearance Officer who will make a decision on your visa application.

 - The Entry Clearance Officer must be satisfied that you are a genuine student, and that your English language ability is at the correct level, otherwise you might be called for a further interview and/or your entry clearance application may be refused.